praton1729/music_notes/vishesh_classes/week_2.md

 - Try to visualize sounds in my head before playing it on the guitar.
 - Record audio/video for everything to move on.

-## Revision

-- Practice major scale on a single string with backing track.